AD-lite24/DSA-codes/README.md

 # DSA-codes
-C code written for the course CS F211 (DSA)
+C code written for the course CS F211 (DSA) <README is not maintained>

 ## HomeExercisesAndTasks
 Contains the solutions for some home assignments and tasks given in the labsheet for each lab